Pectinatella magnifica

 Pectinatella magnifica, the magnificent bryozoan, is a member of the Bryozoa phylum, in the order Plumatellida.
 It is a colony of organisms that bind together; these colonies can sometimes be 60 centimeters (2 feet) in diameter.

+The individual organisms termed zooids feed using a lophophore in which cilia on the tentacles capture microscopic organic particles from the water and transport them to the mouth.

-These organisms can be found mostly in North America with some in Europe.
+These organisms can be found mostly in North America, with some in Europe.
 They are often found attached to objects, but can be found free floating as well.
 They form a translucent body with many star-like blooms along the outside.
 The density of the organism is similar to that of gelatin, and is easily breakable into smaller chunks.